|Images from the National Theatre web site|

 Whimsically, Gibson sets aside all her medical training to try and save a single hospital.
-She smokes, while ridiculing an early morning runner for being obsessed with himself, apparently rejecting the notion that people need to take greater responsibility for their own health if the NHS is to be sustainable.
+She smokes, while ridiculing an early morning runner for being obsessed with himself.
+Oddly, Hare seems to be giving the finger to the notion that people need to take greater responsibility for their own health if the NHS is to be sustainable.
 Meanwhile, middle class Gould seems most interested in an easy, comfortable life, making it hard to believe he is fighting tooth and nail to lead the Labour Party.
 The most engaging character is Gibson's press officer, who manages to seem both world-weary and cheerful at the same time.
 His wry smiles and comic timing give the play a much-needed edge.
 And there are some memorable lines, which ring true, such as: "We weren't poor, we were broke: it's a question of attitude," and "the Labour Party isn't interested in votes."

 Still, I'm Not Running abjectly fails to exploit the dramatic potential of both the Lyttelton Theatre and the extraordinary political narrative of our times.
 6/10